Partial regularity in nonlocal systems I: Introduction

 holds for a universal number $\epsb{b}>0$, that is, depending only on the ellipticity and regularity properties of the matrix $A(\cdot)$.
 The one in \rif{eccessino} is a functional bound to measure the oscillations of $u$ by its mean square deviation from the average on $B_{\rr}$.
 Then one locally compares $u$ to solutions $v$ to linear systems with constant coefficients of the type $\diver\, (A(x_{0}, (u)_{B_{\rr}})Dv)=0$.
 Thanks to \rif{eccessino}, from the regularity of $v$ one by comparison obtains a suitable decay estimate on the excess (``improvement of flatness") at all scales, i.e., \eqn{eccessino2}

 This eventually leads to local $C^{0, \beta}$-regularity of $u$ in a neighbourhood of $x_{0}$ as \rif{eccessino} is clearly an open condition.
 The initial requirement in \rif{eccessino} can be then verified only up to a negligible closed subset and this leads to partial regularity.
+The final outcome comes with an explicit characterization of the regular set, that is \eqn{chara}

-For the notation used in the following, we recommend the reader to look at Section \ref{preliminari}.
+Note that, given a general Sobolev function $u$, the set in \rif{chara} is not open, but it is part of the partial regularity proof to show that it actually is when $u$ solves \rif{localmodel}.
+For the notation used in \rif{eccessino}-\rif{chara} and in the following, we recommend the reader to look at Section \ref{preliminari}.

 In this paper, and in its follow-up \cite{follow}, we establish some results and methods concerning partial regularity of solutions to certain general nonlocal elliptic systems.
 These topics were already treated in certain relevant, specific situations, see for instance the recent, remarkable works of Mazowiecka, Miśkiewicz \& Schikorra \cite{mazo, mazo2} for an overview and references, and the comments in Section \ref{furthersec} below.
-Here we propose a general approach with methods aimed at being used in a variety of situations where nonlinearities appear.
+Here we propose a general approach with methods designed to apply in a variety of nonlinear settings.
 We remark that our methods are intrinsically nonlocal and do not make use of any extension operator transforming nonlocal problems into degenerate local ones.
-Amongst the other things, we shall deliver a full nonlocal analog of the classical results of Giusti \& Miranda and Morrey by considering nonlocal elliptic systems of the type \eqn{nonlocaleqn}
+Among the other things, we shall deliver a full nonlocal analog of the classical results of Giusti \& Miranda and Morrey by considering nonlocal elliptic systems of the type \eqn{nonlocaleqn}

 where, for some elliptic and bounded coefficient $N\times N$ matrix $a(\cdot)$ and $0<s<1$, the (vector-valued) nonlocal operator $-\mathcal{L}_{a}$ is defined by